-Firstly, the appeal is run by the boys themselves.
-Each year, a Committee of around 35 boys in Junior Sixth is appointed to organise events and keep account of the money raised.
-Fundraising, however, is undertaken by all boys and trophies for the most successful form and individual fundraisers are offered as incentives.
-Our appeal gives excellent organisational experience for those on the Committee, and imbues all our boys with a sense of social responsibility.
+Firstly, the appeal is run by the pupils themselves.
+Each year, a Committee of around 35 pupils in Junior Sixth Form is appointed to organise events and keep account of the money raised.
+Fundraising, however, is undertaken by all pupils, and trophies for the most successful Form and individual fundraisers are offered as incentives.
+Our appeal gives excellent organisational experience for those on the Committee, and imbues pupils with a sense of social responsibility.

 Secondly, the charities to which the money is donated are chosen entirely democratically.
 One charity is proposed in each category of humanitarian aid, international development, local, and health-related charities.
-After a week of intense campaigning, all boys and teachers each receive one vote and a new group of charities is chosen.
-This process encourages the boys to think about the issues that they are most passionate about and to engage in careful consideration regarding a wide range of causes.
+After a week of intense campaigning, all pupils and staff each receive one vote and a new group of charities is chosen.
+This process encourages pupils to think about the issues that they are most passionate about and to engage in careful consideration regarding a wide range of causes.

-We ensure that the chosen charity’s message is shared strongly with the boys at all events and we invite representatives from the charity to deliver assemblies in order that everyone has a clear idea of the importance of the issues being addressed and of the ways in which the money we raise is being used.
-Where possible, we have also had boys visiting projects of the charities we support, reporting back about their experiences to the rest of the school to further impart this message.
+We ensure that the chosen charity’s message is shared strongly with the pupils at all events, and we invite representatives from the charity to deliver assemblies in order that everyone has a clear idea of the importance of the issues being addressed and of the ways in which the money we raise is being used.
+Where possible, we have also had pupils visiting projects of the charities we support, reporting back about their experiences to the rest of the school to further impart this message.